 If possible, do an earlobe poke.

 If I’m not self-testing, I prefer to poke earlobes rather than fingers.
 Fingers, especially of climbers and skiers, tend to be callused, making striking a motherlode capillary nearly impossible.
 Plus, hands can sweat a lot, making contamination more of a problem.
-And I have yet to meet anyone with calluses on their earlobes.
-The skin is thin, and the lobe is highly vascularized.
-I find that I get bigger droplets with smaller-gauge lancets when using earlobes.
+The skin on the ears is thin, and the lobe is highly vascularized.
 Just make sure to have the athlete remove any earrings.

 If it is cold out, it can be very hard to get a good sample from a finger.
-In cold conditions blood flow to the extremities, especially the fingers, is reduced.
-To get enough blood for a good sample, pre-warm the fingers—either in gloves or by windmilling the arms vigorously until the fingers turn red.
+In cold conditions, blood flow to the extremities, especially the fingers, is reduced.
+To get enough blood for a good sample, pre-warm the hands fingers—either in gloves/heated mittens, with a heating pad, or by windmilling the arms vigorously until the fingers turn red.
 Some people suffer from a common condition called Reynaud’s Syndrome, where the finger capillaries shut down with very little provocation.
-I’ve never heard of the earlobe being affected this way, which is another reason to favor that appendage.

 Wipe away the first drop.